Applying for BFI National Lottery Development funding

 If any members of your core team (or cast or crew on a pilot) have personal access needs that will incur a cost during the development of your project, you can include these costs in your request to us.

-We define such needs as specific support required by people who are disabled or have a physical or mental health diagnosis, which will result in an actual cash cost to your development budget, e.g. additional transport or accommodation costs or a personal assistant for a team member with a learning disability or mental health diagnosis to assist during development.
+We define such needs as specific support required by people who are disabled or have a physical or mental health diagnosis, which will result in an actual cash cost to your development budget, for example, additional transport or accommodation costs or a personal assistant for a team member with a learning disability or mental health diagnosis to assist during development.

 Research expenses